blur group 3 image

 Re-Imagined Radio began in response to a question.

-2013.
-Summer courses at Washington State University Vancouver.
-I was teaching digital storytelling.
-Students were building digital projects based on The War of the Worlds radio drama.
+In Fall 2013, I taught digital storytelling at Washington State University Vancouver.
+Students built digital projects based on The War of the Worlds radio drama.
+Prequels.
+Sequels.
+Extended character developments. opportunities for community engagement.
 We planned an exhibition in a downtown gallery.

 "Will visitors understand our stories if they don't know the source?" one student asked.
 Good question.

 I asked The Willamette Radio Workshop for help.
-WRW, a group of Old Time Radio (OTR) enthusiasts, offered live performances of radio programs from the "Golden Age of Radio," the 1930s to the 1950s.
+WRW, a group of Old Time Radio (OTR) enthusiasts, were keen to help.
+Founded and led by Sam A. Mowry, they offered live performances of radio programs from the "Golden Age of Radio," the 1930s to the 1950s.
+The War of the Worlds was part of their reportoire.
+"You find a venue.
+We'll bring the performance," Mowry said.

 For the venue I turned to the historic Kiggins Theatre, built in 1936, and still the heart of downtown Vancouver, Washington's Art District.
 "You can use the theatre if you handle the publicity," Dan Wyatt, owner and manager told me.